dusk-network/docs-public/src/content/docs/operator/node-setup/getting-started.md

 - **8080/tcp**: Optional HTTPS API for querying the node.

 :::note[Note]
 The ports are configurable either as option to the node binary or by setting them in the configuration files.
+This can be done by copying the addresses found in `/opt/dusk/services/rusk.conf.default`, pasting them into `/opt/dusk/services/rusk.conf.user` and changing the port numbers.
 :::

 ## Server Security